jamiepg4/interactive-template/README.md

 A template for new interactive projects.

 Why use this?
+- Support for downloading text from Google Docs, compiling it through ArchieML and injecting it into your project
+- Includes Mustache templating engine to merge documents into valid markup
 - Includes a static server for testing your project
 - Rebuild your code base automatically when changes are detected with Watchify
 - Compiles all code with Browserify and concatenates into one file